hyeonseo-o/hyeonseo-o.github.io/_pages/about.md

 <span class="tag"><strong>#Image/Video Retrieval</strong></span>
 <!-- <span class="tag"><strong>#RepresentationLearning</strong></span> -->
 <br>
-I am passionate about multi-modal AI research, particularly at the intersection of vision and language understanding.
+I'm passionate about multi-modal AI research, particularly at the intersection of vision and language understanding.
 My work focuses on image and video retrieval, domain generalization, and robust representation learning.
 I am interested in developing scalable learning systems that can understand complex relationships across heterogeneous modalities and generalize effectively to unseen domains.

 ## Publications <a id="publications"></a>